RasmusDahlJensen/LoL-Match-History/README.md

    * Search for a summoner's profile by their in-game username
    * Display the summoner's rank, win rate, KDA ratio, and most played champions
    * Display the win rate, KDA ratio, and game count of each champion
-   * Display the items most frequently built on each champion
-   * Display the summoner spells most frequently used by the summoner
    * Display the summoner's match history, including champion played, KDA ratio, and game outcome

 ## Learning Opportunities